thebiggive/matchbot/Readme.md

     docker-compose exec app composer run lint:check

-To understand how these commands are run in CI, see [the CirleCI config file](./.circleci/config.yml).
+To understand how these commands are run in CI, see [the CircleCI config file](./.circleci/config.yml).

 ## Service dependencies